 - The floating Islands of the Uros People

 - Getting to and from some of the 41 islands or even for a scenic crossing from or into Peru is easily done by hydrofoil

 The guide we had at Titicaca, Julius, was the best I've been with anywhere.
-He lived for 9 months on Taquile island, doing a report for UNESCO.
 The interaction set up with the people on that island was really respectful, natural.
 It happened on the quiet side of the island, away from the more commercial restaurants.
 I learned a lot, and didn't feel like an intruder.
 All in all, it was a spectacular trip.
 Thank you!